-As one example, I think about the recent Denison alumnus who remarked that it was the class a professor would not let him drop that turned out to be crucial to his intellectual awakening, because he was challenged to perform at a higher level and develop confidence in himself.
+As one example, I think about the recent Denison alumnus who remarked that the class a professor would not let him drop turned out to be crucial to his intellectual awakening because he was challenged to perform at a higher level and develop self-confidence.

 First, we must value it by putting mentorship at the forefront of who we are and what we do.
 We need to talk about it and respect it.
-And we need to recognize that students often develop mentoring relationships by working with faculty in small classes and in colleges where faculty feel valued, respected, and supported.
+We must recognize that students often develop mentoring relationships by working with faculty in small classes and colleges where faculty feel valued, respected, and supported.

 Second, we need to expand the pool of people on campus who think of themselves as mentors.
 Last spring, I asked students at Denison to list their mentors.
 They always listed at least one faculty member, and I was pleased with how often they included people who work in residential halls, IT, the library, and the facilities staff.